Raynor-Cerebellum-Project/RCP_analysis/README.md

 1. Load metadata to match intan files to BR files
 2. Load template sent from BR to Intan and Intan ADC file
 3. Match the template to the BR template signal
-4. Save the shifts and adjusted shifts calculated from these two signals
+4. Save the shifts and adjusted shifts and other information calculated from these two signals in `data_root/location/Metadata/br_to_intan_shifts.csv`

 ## 4. BR / UA Neural data preprocessing
 `batch_scripts/UA_BR_analysis_threshold.py`